nickstuaw/nickstuaw/MCSPS.md

 ## During tonight's session I will be focusing on...
 Lengthening the staircase further beneath the surface deepslate level.
 Rejuvenating my inventory.
+Fetching a bed from the closest village.
 ## Finished tasks
+* Cave base co-ordinates saved.
-I'm digging a staircase down to diamond level in my chosen living location for future mining use (y=~-59).
+* I'm digging a staircase down to diamond level in my chosen living location for future mining use (y=~-59).
-- Done.
+  * Done.
 Reached bedrock here... strange.
 They probably changed it in a new update.